Applicant must be one of the following legal business types:

 Title applicant, including attorney title and title agency, must complete the Affiliated Business Arrangement Disclosure Form immediately after initial licensure or renewal of a title license.
 The form can be found on Colorado's state website.
 Failure to submit the form is cause for license suspension, revocation, and or a fine.

-All officers, partners and directors must be listed whether or not they are licensed producers.
+All officers, partners and directors must be listed whether or not they are licensed insurance producers.

 Only one (1) Colorado Designated Responsible Licensed Producer (DRLP) must be listed on application and have an active, resident or non-resident, Colorado license.
 The DRLP must also be an officer, owner, partner, or director.